Why join the UK Social Policy Association?

 How do I join?

 It is simple to join the SPA!

-To join please follow the instructions below and submit the necessary forms via email to the Membership Secretary, currently Harriet Churchill.
+To join please follow the instructions below and submit the necessary forms via email to the Membership Secretary, currently Lee Gregory.

-- All new members: Ensuring you provide us with up to date and accurate members information and contact details (clearly specifying an alternative address for receipt of members’ journals if this is different to your workplace address) please download and complete the New Members Form (available soon).
+- All new members: Ensuring you provide us with up to date and accurate members information and contact details (clearly specifying an alternative address for receipt of members’ journals if this is different to your workplace address) please download and complete the New Members Form.

 - UK Members: The SPAs preferred method of annual membership fee payment for UK members is via an annual Direct Debit.
 This method of payment ensures members are guaranteed automatic annual renewal unless the SPA is informed members’ wish to cancel their membership and direct debit.
 In advance of annual membership renewal in January of each year, UK members receive an email offering them the opportunity to cancel their membership if they prefer.
 UK Members can download and print the Direct Debit mandate form here.

 In order for payment to be swiftly processed, please complete this form carefully providing all the necessary information including the correct membership subscription fee amount according to your annual income and the date of the first annual direct debit payment (which should at least allow two weeks for processing).
 Please also ensure your Direct Debit form is signed.
 If you have any queries regarding UK membership, the Direct Debit scheme or alternative methods of paying for your annual membership subscription, please contact the Membership Secretary